tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 I watched him for a while longer until his breathing settled into something steady, and only then did I move to the kitchen, start the coffee machine, and lean against the counter as everything began to catch up with me.
 Sean, Wing Six, Wing Seven vanishing from every system, the god dissolving into ash, and Angelo’s blood doing what no weapon in CSP history was ever meant to be capable of.

-The coffee had gone cold beside me.
-The apartment was quiet in that unnatural way it only got after a day like this, like the world itself was waiting to see what would break next.
-I nodded off at the kitchen table without realizing it.
+The coffee had gone cold beside me as I nodded off at the kitchen table without realizing it.

 Three knocks at the door snapped me awake, and for a moment I just sat there, listening, before I got up and opened it to find Jacob standing outside.